Levi Jordan Plantation State Historic Site: Levi Jordan

 Levi Jordan (1793–1873), a Georgia-born planter, traveled in 1848 to Brazoria County, Texas, bringing with him twelve enslaved Black people.
 Previously, Jordan had owned adjoining plantations on the Louisiana-Arkansas border (Union County, Arkansas) with his son-in-law, James Campbell McNeill, however he was not as successful as he wanted to be.
 Jordan purchased 2222 acre of Brazoria County land from Samuel May Williams.
 Levi Jordan was married to Sarah (née Stone), together they had one daughter named Emily.

 Shortly thereafter, Jordan returned to Arkansas to sell his earlier plantation.
 He also traveled to Louisiana, where Jordan’s daughter Emily, his son-in-law James Campbell McNeil, and his grandchildren resided, to sell that land so they could all pack up and move to Texas.
 Jordan wanted to develop a land that would survive many generations and “outlive” him, according to the oral history of the family.
 During the time that Jordan was traveling back to Arkansas and Louisiana to tie up loose ends, the 12 enslaved people that Jordan took to Texas stayed behind in order to get the land ready for development.

 After Jordan’s death in 1873, the land was split between Jordan’s grandsons’ J. C. McNeill and C. P. McNeill, according to his will.
 Jordan had also purchased one of two sugar plantations formally belonging to the Rowe family, which was also left to his grandsons.
 His granddaughter Annie McNeil Martin was cut out of the will, and she was not allowed on the property without the permission of Jordan’s wife, Sara Jordan.

 Plantation history

 Plantation house

-The initial construction of the plantation included the family home, slave quarters, and ancillary buildings.
+The initial construction of the plantation included the new family home, slave quarters, and ancillary buildings.
 On the property is Jordan's former residence, the Jordan House, is a two story Greek Revival-style plantation house built between 1849 and 1851.
 The family house was built with yellow long-leaf pine lumber that was imported from Florida.
 Jordan's enslaved workers hand-hewed the window sills and studs of the house from local oak lumber and they handmade bricks for the fireplaces.